Everything Is Broken (Defiance): Reviews

 "Everything Is Broken" received positive reviews.

 Rowan Kaiser from The A.V.
 Club gave a 'B' grade to the episode saying that he was looking forward for the next season.
-He also rated the whole season with a 'B+' grade.
+She also rated the whole season with a 'B+' grade.
 "But that's Defiance in a nutshell, isn't it?
 Some wonderful ideas, some well-developed structure, great character moments, and it's all put together a bit too messily.
 That's not a bad combination at all for the first season of a television show, mind you.
 It beats the hell out of properly-paced boring and inane.
 I am well and properly excited about having this kind of science fiction on television, and looking forward to the second season."

 Jim Garner from TV Fanatic rated the episode with 4.3/5 saying that it was a good finale, giving answers to many questions that some were around since the "Pilot" but also leaving us with many ones to ponder.
 "When all was said and done, only the Irisa question really struck me as a cliffhanger.
 We've been dealing with that damn medallion and "what’s in the mine" for the entire season, so it would have been nice to have seen her in control of it or something at the end.
 But, that aside, it was a good finale.
 I’m happy with how the episode moved, and I adored Nolan for wanting to do the right thing by having Amanda fire him instead of trying to fight the propaganda fight Datak was staging."

 Lisa Macklem from Spoiler TV stated that many questions had been answered, but many more were asked, leaving her wanting more much sooner than June 2014.
 "Generally, I very much enjoyed this first season of Defiance.
 The writing and directing were solid if not flawless, but the acting from the main cast was outstanding all season. [...]
 The dynamic in Defiance promises to be very different next season."